 The short term is a different story.

 As Paul says, “Stock markets can swing wildly from day to day.
-In the last eight years, we’ve had three flash crashes where stocks fell 10% in a few minutes.
+In the last ten years, we’ve had three flash crashes where stocks fell nearly 10% in a few minutes.
 We’ve also had two mini bear markets.
 While our goal is always to make money, I’m not going to bat a thousand.
 No one does.
 Not even Warren Buffett.
 So at some point, one of the stocks I tell you to buy is going to go down.”

 To reduce this risk, Paul has made safety a critical factor in Profits Unlimited.
 That’s why he implemented a small-loss strategy into his system.
 Put simply, Paul recommends his readers set a stop loss of 8% to 12% on every single stock they purchase.
 He’ll also sell a stock if it violates his GoingUpness system criteria.

 They could just as easily turn that $1,000 into $1,500, $2,000, even $10,000 with the investment trends Paul is targeting.